 Recasting or making a lump sum payment on your mortgage loan has its advantages and disadvantages.
 But there are certain instances where making a lump sum payment on your mortgage just makes sense.

 Summary: Are you thinking of refinancing your Washington home mortgage in 2020?
 This article will help you determine if refinancing in 2020 is right for you.

-Does refinancing a mortgage loan in Washington State makes sense, going into 2018?
+Does refinancing a mortgage loan in Washington State makes sense in 2020?
 A lot of homeowners seem to think so.
-A recent survey showed an increase in mortgage refinance activity in Washington and across the nation.
+A recent report showed an increase in mortgage refinance activity in Washington and across the nation.
 Many homeowners are benefiting from low mortgage rates and higher equity levels.
 But is refinancing right for you?

-What this shows us is that, going into 2018, more homeowners in Washington and across the country are refinancing their existing mortgage loans.
+The refinance boom has been going on for the past few months, which shows us that more homeowners in Washington and across the country are refinancing their existing mortgage loans.
 But why?
 There are a couple of reasons for this upward trend.

 These two factors combined – relatively low mortgage rates and steadily rising home values – could make it a good time to refinance your home in Washington.

 Could You Benefit from Refinancing Your Mortgage?

 Is 2020 or early 2021 a good time to refinance your home in Washington?
 That depends on your financial goals, your current equity situation, and the rate you have on your existing mortgage loan.
 By evaluating these three factors, you can determine if it makes sense to refinance into a new home loan.

 People use mortgage refinancing to accomplish different goals.
 Some do it to convert equity into cash, while others do it to reduce their monthly payments.
 Most people fall into the latter category.
 They do it to secure a lower mortgage rate on the new loan and thereby reduce the size of the monthly payments.